 - Be euphoric and proud for even thinking of doing this ride and for reaching Manali to start your ride.
 It is the biggest first step towards a lifetime adventure you are about to experience from Manali to Leh.
 Not many get to take that first step, remember and be motivated with this thought.

 - AMS/ High Altitude Sickness is a reality.
-To understand it also makes you way more comfortable as you will be able to take care of yourself in extreme situations on this bike ride from Manali to Leh.
+To understand better, it also makes you way more comfortable as you will be able to take care of yourself in extreme situations on this bike ride from Manali to Leh.

 Know Your Bicycle